 Segment Your Audience

 Segmenting your audience is critical for targeted follow-up.
-By dividing attendees into groups based on their interests, behavior, or demographics, you can send personalized messages that are more likely to resonate with them.
+By dividing attendees into groups based on their interests, behavior, or demographics, you can send personalized messages more likely to resonate with them.

 There are many ways to segment your audience, such as by industry, job title, or buying stage.
 You can also segment based on how attendees engaged with your webinar, such as whether they attended the entire session or left early.
 By segmenting your audience, you can tailor your follow-up messages to their needs and interests, increasing engagement and conversions.